jakobringler/blog/content/notes/PCA Dejitter.md

 $F-(detail("../foreach_count5", "numiterations", 0)/2)+detail("../foreach_count5", "iteration", 0)
 ```
 #### Computing Components
 Next we let PCA compute the components.
 In the [[notes/Bounding Box Orientation on Arbitrary Point Clouds with PCA|Bounding Box Orientation]] Example each sample was a single point in 3D space.
-Now one sample is the entire geometry of a single frame.
+Now one sample is the entire geometry of a single frame (top row).
 So in this case we have 7 samples (7 frames).
-We give PCA a giant list of all the point position vectors and let it figure out what is the most important bit of information across all the samples given.
+We give PCA a giant list of all the point position vectors (bottom row) and let it figure out what is the most important bit of information across all the samples given.

 ![[notes/images/pca_blendshapesamples.png]]